graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ## Performance Considerations

 In a production app, its very possible that you may have lots of subscription events fired and communicated to a lot of connected clients in short succession.
-Its important to understand how the receiving servers will process those events and plan accordingly.
+Its important to understand how the server will process those events and plan accordingly.

 When the router receives an event it looks to see which clients are subscribed to that event and queues up a work item for each one.
-That is to say if there are 5 clients registered to the single event name, then 5 work items are queued.
-Internally, this work is processed up to a server-configured maximum.
+If there are 5 clients registered to the single event, then 5 work items are queued.
+Internally, this work is processed asyncronously to a server-configured maximum.
 Once this maximum is reached, new work will only begin as other work finishes up.

 Each work item is, for the most part, a single query execution.
-Though, if a client registers to a subscription multiple times each subscription registration is executed as its own query.
+Though, if a client registers to a subscription multiple times each registration is executed as its own query.
 With lots of events being delivered on a server saturated with clients, each potentially having multiple subscriptions, along with regular queries and mutations executing...limits must be imposed otherwise CPU utilization could unreasonably spike...and it may spike regardless in some use cases.

 By default, the max number of work items the router will deliver simultaniously is `500`.
 This is a global, server-wide pool, shared amongst all registered schemas.
-You can manually adjust this value by changing it prior to calling `.AddGraphQL()`.
+You can controller this value by changing it prior to calling `.AddGraphQL()`.
 This value defaults to a low number on purpose, use it as a starting point to dial up the max concurrency to a level you feel comfortable with in terms of performance and cost.
 The only limit here is server resources and other environment limitations outside the control of graphql.

 ```csharp title="Set A Receiver Throttle During Startup"
 // Adjust the max concurrent communications value